Cell Growth and Differentiation

 ABOUT

 Our group studies the regulation of cellular properties by transcriptional and signaling networks during organogenesis.
-The complex coordination of these processes makes mandatory the use of in vivo contexts for the characterization of key genes and genetic networks.
-For that aim, we use two genetically tractable model organisms: the fruit fly and zebrafish.
+The complex coordination of these processes makes mandatory the use of in vitro and in vivo contexts for the characterization of key genes and genetic networks.
+Regarding the in vivo approaches, we use two genetically tractable model organisms: the fruit fly (Drosophila melanogaster) and zebrafish (Danio rerio).

 RESEARCH